natsu-dragneel-ig/LLM_AHT/README.md

 # Reasoning with Commonsense Knowledge and Heuristically-learned Models for Ad hoc Human - Agent Collaboration

-Embodied AI agents deployed in assistive roles often have to collaborate with other agents (humans, AI systems) without prior coordination.
-Methods considered state of the art for such ad hoc teamwork often pursue a data-driven approach that needs a large labeled dataset of prior observations, lacks transparency, and makes it difficult to rapidly revise existing knowledge in response to changes.
-This repository contains the supplementary files for a hybrid architecture for ad hoc teamwork leveraging the complementary strengths of knowledge-based and data-driven methods for reasoning and learning for ad hoc teamwork.
+AI agents deployed to cooperate with others are often required to do so without prior coordination.
+State of the art approaches for such ad hoc teamwork pose this task as a learning problem, using a large labeled dataset to model the action choices of other agents (or agent types) and determine the actions of the ad hoc agent.
+These methods lack transparency and make it difficult to rapidly revise existing knowledge in response to changes.
+We present an architecture for ad hoc teamwork that leverages the complementary strengths of knowledge-based and data-driven methods for reasoning and learning.
+For any given goal, the ad hoc agent determines its actions through non-monotonic logical reasoning with:

-Our architecture enables an ad hoc agent to determine its actions through non-monotonic logical reasoning at different abstractions with:
+- (a) prior domain specific commonsense knowledge;
-- a. prior commonsense domain-specific knowledge
+- (b) models learned and revised rapidly to predict the behavior of other agents; and
-- b. models learned and revised rapidly to predict the behavior of other agents
+- (c) anticipated abstract future goals based on generic knowledge of similar situations in an existing foundation model.

-- c. anticipated abstract future goals based on generic knowledge of similar domains in an existing Foundation Model.
+The agent also processes natural language descriptions and observations of other agents’ behavior, incrementally acquiring and revising knowledge in the form of objects, actions, and axioms that govern domain dynamics.

-We use VirtualHome, a 3D simulation environment to evalute the architecture.
+We experimentally evaluate the capabilities of our architecture in VirtualHome, a realistic simulation environment.

 ## Video
 Example videos of human and ad hoc agents collaborating together to perform household tasks: